taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

 example: $plugin_config[$this_plugin]['runtime_mode'] = 'cron'; // 'cron', 'ui', 'all' (only 'cron' supported as of 2020-10-29)

 7) We are now done setting up plugin files, now we need to activate the new plugin.
-IN THE MAIN APP "config.php" file (in the primary directory of this app), find the configuration section called "POWER USER SETTINGS".
-Locate the configuration variable within this section named: $app_config['power_user']['activate_plugins']
+IN THE MAIN APP "Admin Config" POWER USER section.
+Locate the configuration variable named: 'activate_plugins'

-8) To add / activate your new plugin, add your plugin name (example: 'my-app-plugin') as a new array value within $app_config['power_user']['activate_plugins'], and set to 'on'.
+8) To add / activate your new plugin, add your plugin name (example: 'my-app-plugin') as a new value within 'activate_plugins', and set to 'on'.

-// ALWAYS INCLUDE A COMMA AT THE END
-example: 'my-app-plugin' => 'on',
+example: 'my-app-plugin' => 'on'